MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/quickstart-unity.md

 ### Installing from GitHub

 1. Login to GitHub.
-2. Go to [GitHub: PlayFab PubSub](https://github.com/PlayFab/UnitySignalRBetaSdk/releases/download/0.0.1/PubSub.unitypackage) - If you don't have access to this repository, please request it via devrel@playfab.com.
+2. Go to [GitHub: PlayFab PubSub](https://github.com/PlayFab/UnitySignalRBetaSdk/releases/download/0.0.1/PubSub.unitypackage) - If you don't have access to this repository, please speak with your PlayFab contact.
 3. If the above link didn't automatically download, then you can click on the releases tab and download the latest released distribution package.
 You may also obtain updates from this location.
 4. Open the **PubSub.unityPackage**.
 5. Click **Import All** to import all the files into your Unity Project.